Blake-Madden/Wisteria-Dataviz/Labels.md

-If using a minimum user-defined size (see "Uniform Widths" below), then the vertical alignment of a Label can also be controlled via `Label::GetGraphItemInfo().SetPageVerticalAlignment()` and `Label::GetGraphItemInfo().SetPageHorizontalAlignment()` (or the `LabelPageVerticalAlignment` and `LabelPageVerticalAlignment` properties when being constructed).
+If using a minimum user-defined size (see "Uniform Widths" below), then the vertical alignment of a Label can also be controlled via `Label::GetGraphItemInfo().SetPageVerticalAlignment()` and `Label::GetGraphItemInfo().SetPageHorizontalAlignment()` (or the `LabelPageVerticalAlignment` and `LabelPageHorizontalAlignment` properties when being constructed).

 ```cpp
 Label groupHeader(